tyrannosaur/keypool/readme.md

       return key

    keys = [create_timer(...) for i in xrange(0, 10)]

+No keys are identical now!

    # [0, 1, 2, 3, 4, 5, 6, 7, 8, 9]
    print(keys)

-   # No keys are identical
    assert all([x == y for x,y in zip(sorted(set(keys)), sorted(keys))])

+Keys are also reused when deleted, so arbitrarily increasing values are mostly avoided:

    # Delete all the items
    [delitem(timers, key) for key in timers.keys()]